JorjaFox/website/_posts-old-blog/2015-08-20-csi-finale-day-twenty-two-2.md

 Today is the last day of filming, but instead of waiting until 8 PM or so Pacific to post, here's a roundup of things from later last night.
 There will be another post later today, and I'll have all the photos up on the Gallery.

-From the awesome <em>Shane Saunders</em>, who spent his last day on the set (and that couldn't happen to a nicer person):
+From the awesome _Shane Saunders_, who spent his last day on the set (and that couldn't happen to a nicer person):

 https://instagram.com/p/6lkxcZQGSA/